 While it may seem like every child you come across knows their letters, sight words, and reads the truth is that they do not.
 Again, every child develops at a different rate, and you should never compare your child to others.
 As an educator and someone who has studied literacy for years, I have struggled in this area.
 I know that if I sat my daughter down, showed her alphabet flashcards and made her memorize sight words, she would eventually learn them.
 Just about any child would because they are sponges.

 But, more than I want her to know these things, I want her to LOVE reading.
 I want her to love reading in a way I never learned how.
 I want her to love learning and to pursue it passionately.
-Drilling her with flashcards and piling on the worksheets will make her learn, but it won’t make her love it.
+Drilling her with flashcards and piling on the worksheets will make her learn, but it won’t help her love it.
 When you compare your child to others you are missing the beauty of who they are, how they process the world around them, and how they learn new information.

 You can spend two months trying to teach a child something they aren’t ready to learn